mackimaow/Pascal-Compiler/README.md

  ### Parser (Syntax Analyzer)
 After the input source code is processed by the lexical analyzer (if the input does not contain any unrecognized characters) the parser constructs a parse tree.
 The compiler used “yacc” to build the syntax analyzer in c.
 The context free grammar used for this parser is listed below as a sequence of nonterminal definitions.
 It is worth noting that the grammer’s starting non-terminal is “program”.
 Furthermore, to rid of the dangling else ambiguous grammar, two additional non-terminal types (matched_stmt and unmatched_stmt) had to be constructed.

-List of  (nonterminals) used for Gramma:
+List of  (nonterminals) used for grammar:

 | Non-Terminal | Non-Terminal Rule(s) |
 | --- | --- |